ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios: Benchmark and baselines results

-\paragraph{\textbf{Task:}} We consider the problem of detecting 4 basic actions (“take,” “release,” “first-contact”, and “de-contact”) from the untrimmed egocentric videos of the ENIGMA-51 dataset.
-Differently from the standard definition of untrimmed action detection, in this task a prediction is represented as a $(\hat c, \hat t_k, t_d, s)$ tuple, where $\hat c$ and $\hat t_k$ are respectively the predicted class and key timestamp (the timestamp when the action occurs), $t_d$ is the timestamp in which the prediction is actually made, and $s$ is a confidence score. \\ \textbf{Evaluation Measures:} We evaluated our baselines using the point-level detection mAP (p-mAP)~\cite{shou2018online}.
-We considered predictions as correct when they satisfied two criteria: 1) the action class matched the ground truth and 2) the predicted and the ground truth timestamps were within a certain temporal threshold.
-We considered different temporal offset thresholds ranging from 1 to 10 seconds with an increment of one second~\cite{gao2019startnet,gao2021woad}; we averaged these values obtaining the mp-mAP. \\ \textbf{Baseline:} Our baseline is based on ActionFormer~\cite{zhang2022actionformer}, which takes as input pre-extracted video features and outputs action boundaries (start and end timestamps).
-Given our focus on predicting the timestamp when the HOI occurs, we considered only the predicted action start~\footnote{ Additional information on implementation details, experiments, and results are reported in the supplementary material.}. \\ \textbf{Results:} We considered 3 variants of the task: the first one in which we detected only the \textit{contact} and \textit{de-contact} actions, the second one considering only \textit{take} and \textit{release} actions, and the last one considering all the actions.
-We obtained an mp-mAP of 41.45\%, 66.41\%, and 35.93\%, respectively, for “take vs. release”, “first contact vs. de-contact”, and “all actions”.
-The results highlight that detecting “take” and “release” actions is more challenging compared to individuate “first contact” and “de-contact” actions (41.45\% vs. 66.41\%) due to the different semantic complexity.
-Moreover, when all 4 actions are considered, the performance decreases, obtaining a mp-mAP of 35.93\%\footref{untrimmed}.
-This highlights that there is still space for improvement.
+\paragraph{\textbf{Task:}} We consider the problem of detecting 4 basic human-object interactions (\textit{“take”}, \textit{“release”}, \textit{“first-contact”}, and \textit{“de-contact”}) from the untrimmed egocentric videos of the ENIGMA-51 dataset.
+Differently from the standard definition of untrimmed action detection, in this task, a prediction is represented as a tuple $(\hat c, \hat t_k, s)$, where $\hat c$ and $\hat t_k$ are respectively the predicted class and key timestamp (the timestamp of the interaction key frame) and $s$ is a confidence score. \\ \textbf{Evaluation Measures:} We evaluated our baselines using point-level detection mAP (p-mAP)~\cite{shou2018online}.
+We considered predictions as correct when they satisfied two criteria: 1) the interaction class matched the ground truth and 2) the difference between the predicted and ground truth timestamps is within a certain temporal threshold.
+We considered different temporal offset thresholds ranging from 1 to 10 seconds with an increment of one second~\cite{gao2019startnet,gao2021woad}; we averaged these values obtaining the mp-mAP values. \\ \textbf{Baseline:} Our baseline for this task is based on ActionFormer~\cite{zhang2022actionformer}.
+It takes the pre-extracted video features as input and gives action boundaries (start and end timestamps) as outputs.
+Given our focus on predicting the timestamp when the HOI occurs, we considered only the predicted action start\footnote{ Additional information on implementation details, experiments, and results are reported in the supplementary material.} as output given by ActionFormer. \\ \textbf{Results:} Table~\ref{tab:actionformer_results} reports the results of the baseline.
+We considered three variants of the task: 1) detecting only \textit{contact} and \textit{de-contact} interactions (first row), 2) considering only \textit{take} and \textit{release} interactions (second row), and 3) considering all the four interactions (third row).
+We obtained mp-mAP values of 41.45\%, 66.41\%, and 35.93\%, respectively, for \textit{“take vs. release”}, \textit{“first contact vs. de-contact”}, and \textit{“all interactions”}.
+The results highlight that detecting \textit{“take”} and \textit{“release”} interactions (first row) are more challenging compared to finding \textit{“first contact”} and \textit{“de-contact”} interactions (41.45\% vs. 66.41\%) due to the different semantic complexity.
+Moreover, when all the four interactions are considered, the performance decreases, obtaining a mp-mAP of 35.93\%\footref{untrimmed}.